 Research and discussion on women in the Hebrew Bible and their literary and historical contexts.
 Consideration of scholarly and popular perceptions of the women in the Hebrew Bible culminates in student-driven exegesis.
-Prerequisites: REL 1003 and 2013.
+Prerequisites: REL 1003 and 2023 or permission of the instructor.
 (Spring, even)

-Contemporary Theology
+3423 Contemporary Theology